MaryTalvistu/calculator/README.md

 # "Calculator" project

-A sbrowser version of a standard calculator.
+A browser version of a standard calculator.

 ## Concepts covered